We may earn affiliate commissions for the recommended products. Learn more.

 What are the advantages of a DIY home security system?

-The essential self-installed home security systems advantage is affordability.
+The top advantage of self-installed home security systems is affordability.
 Saved money can be used to buy additional safety equipment or upgrade existing ones, like switching to AI-powered cameras to lower false alarm rates.
-You can save even more funds by opting for a self-monitoring option, but keep in mind that it requires continuous attention.
+You can save even more by opting for a self-monitoring option, but keep in mind that it requires continuous attention.

 Feel like moving to a different home?
 Unlike most professionally installed home systems, you can pack a DIY home alarm system and reinstall it in a new location.
 Proceed with configuring it in a new environment, like setting your own alarming and disarming schedules and personalized alerts.